C-Darling/ect-git-tutorial-1/README.md

 It may be based from files of the past, but each version of the file is a new file

 Not quite the same concept, but it reminds be of Theseus's Ship

+I am now editing this file on github the website and not from my local directory, which means a fourth file exists now

+The medium I am editing this on means the version here on github will be temporarily different from the version I have locally

+Until I run git-push